-In 2004, the Republicans gained 6 seats and the Democrats lost 6 in the House of Representatives.
-Trick used!
-Texas had redistributed following the census of 2000, but in the state elections of 2002, the Republicans took control of the state government and decided to redistribute once again.
+For example, Texas had redistributed following the census of 2000, but in the state elections of 2002, the Republicans took control of the state government and decided to redistribute once again.
 Both parties determine districts to maximize their advantage whenever they have the power to do so.